vmvelev/flux-node-automation/README.md

 }
 ```

 The main script will check if there is a config, and then will let you choose from several actions.
-Right now, these actions are two:
+Right now, these actions are three:

 * Update node
 * Restart node
+* Test connection

 Each action can be executed for one or more nodes, depending on your needs.